Father's Day Bible Verses: 50+ Scriptures to Honor Dad

 Fathers in the Bible

-Here are eight things we can learn from fathers in the bible —and eight ways we can praise God for his gift of dads.
+Here are eight truths we can learn from fathers in the bible, and eight ways we can praise God for the gift of dads.

 1. Fathers lead families